Key moments since Jussie Smollett reported Chicago attack

 — Chicago police say they’re still seeking a follow-up interview with Smollett after receiving new information that “shifted” their investigation of a reported attack on the “Empire” actor.
 Guglielimi says police reached out to Smollett’s attorney, but says an interview has not been conducted.

-— Guglielimi declines to address reports that a grand jury may hear evidence in the case.
-“We’re not confirming, denying or commenting on anything until we can talk to him and we can corroborate some information that we’ve gotten,” he says.
+— Guglielimi declines to address reports that a grand jury may hear evidence in the case, saying: “We’re not confirming, denying or commenting on anything until we can talk to him and we can corroborate some information that we’ve gotten.”

 Feb.
 19

-— Chicago police say they’re investigating a tip that on the night Smollett reported being attacked he was in an elevator of his apartment building with the two brothers who were later arrested and released from custody in the probe.
+— Chicago police investigate tip that on the night Smollett reported being attacked, he was in an elevator of his apartment building with the two Nigerian brothers.
 Police later dismiss the tip, saying it’s not credible based on video evidence.

+— Chicago’s top prosecutor, Cook County State’s Attorney Kim Foxx, recuses herself from the investigation.
+Her office says the decision was made “out of an abundance of caution … to address potential questions of impartiality based upon familiarity with potential witnesses in the case.”
+No details were provided.
+Foxx later says the reason for the recusal is that she had conversations with a Smollett family member after the incident was reported in late January.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)